rishi9504/React-Javascript-Projects/UltimateReactCourseFiles/reactInterviewMerge.md

 - How do you get history in React Router?
 - What if you REALLY need the raw history object?
 - How do you add Google Analytics for React Router?
+- What is the purpose of the `push` and `replace` methods of history?

 ---